swiftlang/swift-experimental-string-processing/Documentation/Evolution/StringProcessingAlgorithms.md

         subrange: Range<Index>,
         maxReplacements: Int = .max
     ) -> Self where Replacement.Element == Element

     /// Returns a new collection in which all occurrences of a sequence matching
     /// the given regex are replaced by another collection.
+    /// - Parameters:
+    ///   - replacement: The new elements to add to the collection.
+    ///   - subrange: The range in the collection in which to search for `regex`.
+    ///   - maxReplacements: A number specifying how many occurrences of the
+    ///   sequence matching `regex` to replace.
+Default is `Int.max`.
+    ///   - content: A closure to produce a `RegexComponent` to replace.
+    /// - Returns: A new collection in which all occurrences of subsequence
+    /// matching `regex` in `subrange` are replaced by `replacement`. public func replacing<Replacement: Collection>(
+        with replacement: Replacement,
+        subrange: Range<Index>,
+        maxReplacements: Int = .max,
+        @RegexComponentBuilder content: () -> some RegexComponent
+    ) -> Self where Replacement.Element == Element

+    /// Returns a new collection in which all occurrences of a sequence matching
+    /// the given regex are replaced by another collection.